-The University relies on volunteers to ensure that fall and spring Commencement events run smoothly and the atmosphere is enjoyable for our graduates and their guests.
+Volunteer to help at our University Commencement programs.
+The University relies on volunteers to ensure that Commencement events run smoothly and the atmosphere is enjoyable for our graduates and their guests.
 Volunteering is fairly easy to do, only requiring a one-hour training session before the event, about five hours of work during the event, and a friendly, outgoing personality.
 You receive a free parking pass, refreshments, and a thank-you gift.

 DECKER SCHOOL OF NURSING

 Help the Decker School continue its tradition of excellence in nursing education, scholarship and practice.
 Volunteers can assist by serving on panels, mentoring and/or networking with our current students.
 If you are practicing, volunteering to become a preceptor is invaluable!
 If you have ideas or suggestions beyond the opportunities mentioned above, we would love to hear from you!